GautamGupta/bb-legacy-plugins/bb-benchmark/trunk/readme.txt

 = Version 0.2.2 (2008-09-05) =

 * 0.2.2	: adds function trace available in bbPress 1.0 - would like to replace with enhanced/deeper trace someday

+= Version 0.2.4 (2010-07-24) =

+* 0.2.4	: easier to read formatting with many more details in grid form : lighter impact on non-admin users
+	: experimental resource analysis for linux based servers